EmployeeIssues.comU.S. Employee Rights in Plain English

 Fed Resume Help

-Veterans' preference or not, the Feds are sticklers about resumes and the required supporting documents.
+Veterans' preference or not, the Feds are sticklers about resumes and also require supporting documents.
 If you need help, hire a professional resume writer who knows the Federal application process.ResumeEdge Professional Resume Writing Service

 Related